What is the psoas? One muscle that is still shrouded in mystery is this deep hip flexor.

 Physically, the hips tension in the hips is not only caused by mental stress or physical fitness; lifestyle, age, genetics, physical accidents and traumas also have an impact on tightness in the hips.
 Hips, particularly hold deep emotions – metaphysically manifesting in fears or increased anxiety.
 There is a reason why they are referred to as the “saddle bags’.

 As students in Yoga, we know our hip openers can cause feelings of deep frustration, anger, even nausea feelings.
 So to shift energy and open, here are some tips to soften, create feelings of freedom ultimately a happy psoas:

-- Beautiful bhada konasana, bound angle butterfly, not only stimulates your kidney K1 meridian but works deeper in adbuctors, ITB and gluteus
+- Beautiful bhada konasana, bound angle butterfly, not only stimulates your kidney K1 meridian but works deeper in abductors, ITB and gluteus

 - Warrior 1, crescent lunge, lunge rotations all have a beautiful affect in your hip health

-- Send your breathe awareness into your lower chakras – particularly the sacrel and root chakras, home to grounding, security and emotional balance
+- Send your breathe awareness into your lower chakras – particularly the sacral and root chakras, home to grounding, security and emotional balance

 - Create a happy hip routine – in daily life, be conscious of how you ground your feet, any rotation of the knees, engage your core (and activate your manipurna chakra) for stability and courage to sit with your feelings